sissaschool/xmlschema/doc/usage.rst

 .. note::
-    Anyway, the advice is to build intermediate XSD schemas instead of loading all the schemas needed in a standard way, because XSD mechanisms of imports, includes, redefines, and overrides are usually supported when you submit your schemas to other XSD validators.
+    Anyway, the advice is to build intermediate XSD schemas instead for loading all the schemas needed in a standard way, because XSD mechanisms of imports, includes, redefines, and overrides are usually supported when you submit your schemas to other XSD validators.